Customers

 It is important to set up the default Payment Terms fields that are used for new customers.
 Review the following settings carefully and set the standard terms.

-1. The Allowed Payment Method should reflect the standard payment methods accepted for payment from customers.
-The Cash option should always be enabled.
-Enable the Check option if the company accepts personal or business checks from most customers.
-Enable the Credit Card option if credit cards are accepted.
-Enable the Charge option to give terms to most customers.
 These settings are the default settings for new customers, so disable the Charge option if credit checks are required before customers are approved with terms.
 Enable the Default as Charge option to default the order entry window to charge.
-Otherwise the user will need to click on the Charge button within the sales invoice to process an invoice as charge.
+Otherwise, the user will need to click on the Charge button within the sales invoice to process an invoice as charge.

 3. Set the standard Due terms for any new customers.
 If a credit application needs to be filed before terms are offered, select Cash as the Due setting.
-Otherwise set the Due date which requires two steps:
+Otherwise, set the Due date which requires two steps:

 1. __ days after invoice date